bangtianliu/MatRox_RU/README.md

 make
 ```
 ### Scripts
-Please copy all scripts in this folder to MatRox_RU/build/sympiler/ to run the tests.
+Copy all scripts in this folder to MatRox_RU/build/sympiler/ to run the tests.
 You should go to MatRox_RU/build/sympiler/ to run the scripts
 In the KNL subfolder, there are scipts for testing MatRox, GOFMM and SMASH on KNL.

 The scripts for testing GOFMM, STRUMPACK and SMASH are named with letters "GO", "ST" and "SMA".
 The scripts for evaluating reference tools should be copied to libTest folder.